datisthq/cardealerdp/extension/content/docs/specification/data/car.md

         </code>
       </td>
       <td>
         <p>Unique identifier for the showroom where the car is located.
-If not provided the car is located at the dealers&#x27;s main address</p>
+If not provided the car is considered located at the dealers&#x27;s main address</p>
         <strong>Examples</strong>
         <ul>
           <li>